On dissipation operators of Quantum Optics: Injectivity

-\br\rm The last step uses the fact that $\rho\in\cD$.
-Alternatively, we can use the argument that for $\rho\in\cD$ with identical nonzero eigenvalues, the Hilbert--Schmidt norm (\ref{HSen}) is infinite.
-This argument also works for general $\rho\in\HS$ if the relation (\ref{dtr32}) holds.
-However, our proof of this relation is correct only for $\rho\in\cD$. \er
+\begin{remark}\rm The last step uses the fact that $\rho\in\cD$.
+Alternatively, we can use the argument that the Hilbert--Schmidt norm (\ref{eq2.4}) is infinite if all the eigenvalues $\rho_i$ are nonzero and identical.
+This argument also works for general $\rho\in\HS$ if the relation (\ref{eq4.1}) holds.
+However, our proof of this relation is correct only for $\rho\in\cD$. \end{remark}